 - Held April 12: Compost Power!
 Noon – 12:45pm.
 Description | Stream Webinar | PDF Slide Show | Download Webinar

 - Held April 19: Ask an Installer: Wind, Solar and Geothermal.
 Noon – 12:45pm Description | Stream Webinar | Download Webinar

-Farm Energy Field Day Series: Next offered Fall, 2013!
+Farm Energy Field Day Series: 2013 and 2012 Series Information Archive

 2012 Field Day Series offered “How-to” information on incorporating solar panels, wind turbines, radiant heat, passive solar and ecological stewardship practices into your farm or homestead.
+To read about the Fall 2013 field days, click here.
 To read about the Fall 2012 field days, click here.